vit0rr/portfolio/data/blog/learning-curve.md

 images: https://i.imgur.com/uzRAAdi.png
 ---

 Why?
-Because don't care.
+Because it doesn't care.

-You don't need a prepare to learn something.
+You don't need to prepare to learn something.
 You need more practice and less overthinking.
-Learning is not linear, and you don't get expected results when starting something.
+Learning is not linear, and you will not get expected results when you start something.

+Read ["Study Backwards"](https://sibelius.substack.com/p/study-backwards).
+You should not start with the technology.

 ### What's mean "Learning curve"?